 5. Pinched nerves

 A pinched nerve is when too much pressure is applied to a nerve by surrounding tissues like bones, muscles, cartilage, or tendons.
 The pressure interrupts the nerve's functions which results in pain, tingling, weakness, or numbness.
 Sciatica is a type of pain that radiates along the path of the sciatic nerve.
 This nerve branches from your lower back, through your hips and buttocks and down each leg.
 This is one type of nerve pain that can may cause issues in the hip.
 Other pinched nerves causes include: meralgia paresthetica, herniated disk, and sacroiliitis.

 Hip pain can be inconvenient, but it doesn't have to be a roadblock in your daily life.
 Having the strength and comfort to complete your normal routine, as well as enjoy fun activities is a fundamental part of your life.
 If hip pain and discomfort persists, you may want to think about adding a natural daily joint supplement to your diet.
 Joint supplements may help increase joint mobility, reduce inflammation, support cartilage repair, decrease stiffness, and stimulate lubricating fluids in the joint.* These advantages may greatly reduce pain levels in your hip.*

 How Can Flexcin Help?

 In addition to the remedies above, you can achieve the best possible results by pairing these activities with a powerful supplement.
-Flexcin offers a natural line of products that may be the difference maker in overcoming joint pain related to anxiety.*
+Flexcin offers a natural line of products that may be the difference maker in overcoming joint pain.*